 Past service projects have included a trail clean-up, removing invasive plants, preparing enclosures for rescued wildlife, and seining fish for an ongoing scientific study.
 We are happy to document volunteer service hours as requested.
-You may bring forms with you to camp, or contact the Wildwood office after camp; please give us a week or two to generate the documentation and return it to you.
+You may bring those forms with you to camp, or contact the Wildwood office after camp; please give us a week or two to generate the documentation and return it to you.

-Trip Plans, Tents, Bathrooms, & Showers
+Trip Plans, Tents, Bathrooms & Showers

-Camper families will receive trip itineraries by e-mail several weeks before their trips.
+Campers' itineraries will be emailed several weeks before their trips.
 If you have questions before you receive the itinerary, please call the Wildwood office.
 Trip participants spend their first and last nights at Wildwood.
 During the trip, campers can expect to stay at state or national parks, public and private campgrounds, and Mass Audubon Wildlife Sanctuaries.
-Wildwood's one-week trips stay at the same campsite for one or more nights and go on day hikes and field trips from the campsite.
-Some one-week trips include a backpacking or paddling overnight, and this will be listed on the itinerary.
-Longer trips may include campers traveling under their own power, hiking or paddling from one campsite to the next.
+Wildwood's one-week trips remain at one campsite for one or more nights, going on day hikes and field trips from that campsite.
+Some one-week trips include an overnight backpacking or paddling excursion.
+These will be listed on the itinerary.
+Longer trips may include campers traveling under their own power; hiking or paddling from one campsite to the next.

 During each trip, campers will share a camping tent with other same-gender identifying campers.
 Most campsite locations have toilet facilities; when they do not, campers will have the opportunity to learn to dig and use a "cat hole" as recommended by Leave No Trace wilderness ethics.
-Shower facilities are available before the group leaves Wildwood and immediately after the trip returns to Wildwood, and they may be available during some trips.
+Shower facilities are available before the group leaves Wildwood and immediately after the group returns to Wildwood.
+Showers may be available during some trips.